AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Trans-Cl Benchmarks

 The performance of several TD-DFT flavors has been assessed as we need a general method which allows describing the different transitions contributing to the UV-vis spectrum.
 While it is known that solvent effects are found to be mandatory to obtain spectroscopic accuracy, especially in the case of MLCT states, for the investigation of this prototype complex we only performed gas phase calculations to the purpose of benchmarking TDDFT calculations against CASSCF calculations based on the active spaces we found.
 The results of the TD-DFT calculations are collected in Table \ref{tab:transcl_tddft_functionals_s} for the singlet states, with also the oscillator strengths, and in Table \ref{tab:transcl_tddft_functionals_t} for the triplet states.

-As a general trend, we see our calculations being in good agreement with the reference \cite{TransCl}.
+The TD-DFT excitation energies obtained here reproduce the main features of the reference \cite{TransCl} spectrum.
+The MLCT manifold is captured by long-range-corrected and high-exact-exchange functionals (CAM-B3LYP, M06-2X) but is systematically red-shifted by GGA and mild-hybrid functionals (PBE0, B3LYP), whereas the MC band is robust across functionals.
+This is consistent with the established behaviour of TD-DFT for Ru(II) polypyridyl excitations.
 As a result, we expect our findings to be aligned with the description that MC transitions are rather robust to any of the functionals tested while MLCT states are only well described with functionals bearing intermediate amounts of exact exchange, i.e. PBE0 and B3LYP, possibly in combination with solvent effects.
 IL states are also best described with these functionals.

 Finally, as highlighted in Figure \ref{fig:transcl_tddft_ve}, it is clear that TDDFT alone provides a strongly functional-dependent description of the excitation spectra and great caution should be used when employing this tool for predicting UV-vis spectra.